ekotwick/philosograph/README.md

 Done so far: built a few scrapers that collect biographical data for philosophers/scientists (so far 1,500 listed items)

-To do: data analysis and D3
+To do: data analysis and D3, tests, and documentation